-4.3 Where the PRA assesses the home jurisdiction's country regime to be broadly equivalent to the regime applied by the PRA to (re)insurers whose head office is in the UK, then compliance with the financial resources requirements of that prudential regime may be relied on by the third-country branch undertaking as tending to establish compliance with the PRA's worldwide financial resources rule.
-Contravention of financial resources requirements of that prudential to establish contravention of the PRA's worldwide financial resources requirements of that the home jurisdiction's country prudential regime may be relied on as tending to establish contravention of the PRA's worldwide financial resources rule.
+4.3 Where the PRA assesses the home jurisdiction's regime to be broadly equivalent to the regime applied by the PRA to (re)insurers whose head office is in the UK, then compliance with the financial resources requirements of that prudential regime may be relied on by the third-country branch undertaking as tending to establish compliance with the PRA's worldwide financial resources rule.
+Contravention of financial resources requirements of the home jurisdiction's prudential regime may be relied on as tending to establish contravention of the PRA's worldwide financial resources rule.

 4.4 Where that prudential regime is not broadly equivalent to the regime applied by the PRA to (re)insurers whose head office is in the UK and a third-country branch undertaking from such a jurisdiction notifies the PRA that it is in financial difficulty, then the PRA will take appropriate actions such as assess assessing whether that third-country branch undertaking still meets Threshold Conditions and has adequate financial resources.
-This assessment may use the adequacy of financial resources using the methods and techniques applicable to (re)insurers whose head office is in the UK.
+This assessment may use the methods and techniques applicable to (re)insurers whose head office is in the UK.